romanmashkovskiy/rug-builder/wp-content/plugins/gdpr-cookie-compliance/readme.txt

 This plugin was developed by [Moove Agency](https://www.mooveagency.com).

 == Installation ==

 1. Upload the plugin files to the plugins directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the \'Plugins\' screen in WordPress.
 3. Settings are available in the "GDPR Cookie" menu under the Settings.
 4. Use the Settings screen to configure the plugin.
+5. You can link to the Cookie Settings on your website using the following: /#moove_gdpr_cookie_modal
+6. WPML supported, switch the language in your admin and translate the texts

+== Changelog ==

 = 1.0.0. =
 * Initial release of the plugin.